haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/access-acct/fastly.md

 5. Click **Save Config** at the top of the page.

 ## Create custom VCL snippets {#custom-vcl}
-For extensive instructions to create custom VCL snippets and needed edge dictionaries or ACLs, see [Custom Fastly VCL snippets]({{ page.baseurl }}/cloud/configure/cloud-vcl-custom-snippets.html)
+For extensive instructions to create custom VCL snippets and needed edge dictionaries or ACLs, see [快速定制VCL片段]({{ page.baseurl }}/cloud/configure/cloud-vcl-custom-snippets.html)

 ## Extend Fastly timeout for the Magento Admin {#bulkaction}
 Fastly sets a 180 second-timeout for HTTPS requests to the Magento Admin, so you may encounter timeouts if you need to complete bulk actions that take longer than 3 minutes.
 You can manage timeouts using Fastly 1.2.41.